neoslab/pumpbot/README.md

     holdersbalance: 0.1

     # Min.
 Liquidity Pool
-    # Minimum liquidity (in USD) the token must have in its trading pool.
+    # Minimum liquidity (in SOL) the token must have in its trading pool.
     minliquidity: 4000

     # Max.
 Liquidity Pool
-    # Maximum liquidity (in USD) allowed for token eligibility.
+    # Maximum liquidity (in SOL) allowed for token eligibility.
     maxliquidity: 10000
 ```